 Our top priority is the health of our community.

-Open Streets Franklin and Open Streets East Lake, the events planned for July 2020, are cancelled.
+Open Streets Franklin, Open Streets East Lake, and Open Streets Northeast, the events planned for July and August 2020, are cancelled.
 While we are sad these events won’t happen this year, we are heartened by our route partners' strong consensus prioritizing community health.

 In a time of social distancing and economic uncertainty, these events have the potential to be powerful spaces for community healing.
 We will continue to make the best decisions we can to increase the chances Open Streets can happen without compromising the health of our community.